 We mounted the Plextor M6E onto our shiny and new Asus Maximus VII Ranger Z97 motherboard.
 Though you will need a small Philips screwdriver, installation was pretty easy as the drive just slides in the slot and is secured at the end with the screw on the motherboard.
-Oh and please do this before mounting your third party heatsink, especially if you’re using the Noctua NH-D15
+Oh and please do this before mounting your third party heatsink, especially if you’re using the Noctua NH-D15 like us.

 For the Asus Maximus VII Ranger, you’ll need to dive into the bios (Spam Delete!!) and enable M.2 for it to be recognized by the OS.
 Under the Advanced tab, go to Onboard Devices Configuration.